Adnan-Eram-Argho/photographers-world/README.md

 *in the login page you can login using google or email and password system *and the about me section you can learn more about me *there are some common question answered in blogs
-*i use recharts,react router,react reveal,and many other library's in this project
+*i use recharts,react router,react reveal,react-hooks-forms and many other library's in this project